Part 1: Undergraduate Education at the iSchool

 Career Services Specialist

-Jeffrey Fouts (email@example.com) is the iSchool’s Career Services Specialist. provides career counseling to all campus iSchool students individually or in small groups.
-He also creates and delivers presentations specifically designed to help iSchool students earn internships and/or jobs and helps to facilitate students’ transition out of SU through job search strategies including resume assistance, interviewing techniques, etc.
+Jeffrey Fouts (firstname.lastname@example.org) is the iSchool’s Career Services Specialist who provides career counseling to all iSchool students individually or in small groups.
+He also creates and delivers presentations specifically designed to help iSchool students earn internships and/or jobs and helps to facilitate students' transition out of SU through job search strategies including resume assistance, interviewing techniques, etc. In addition, Jeff is the iSchool's residential Handshake expert and can help students acclimate to the platform.

 Program Coordinator: Internships and Faculty Internship Supervisor

-Kathy Benjamin (firstname.lastname@example.org) is the Program Coordinator and assists the faculty members who oversee internships.
+Kathy Benjamin (email@example.com) is the Program Coordinator and assists the faculty members who oversee internships.
 She can answer student questions about the internship process and the requirements for an internship.
-She is the iSchool’s Handshake expert and organizes our employer visits and career fairs.
 Kathy is responsible for managing and processing all paperwork for internships and posting internship opportunities and employment opportunities to the student listservs.
 Kathy is responsible for Curricular Practical Training (CPT) and Optional Practical Training (OPT) letters for international students.
-Kathy also assists with employer visits to the iSchool.
-These people are important contacts for information on current and past sites for practical experience in the form of internships.

 Peer Advisors are a select group of iSchool sophomores, juniors, and seniors who receive training to accurately answer typical questions that many first year and transfer students have about classes, residence hall life, and other aspects of student life at the iSchool.